MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

     done
     ```

-1. To install Azure Site Recovery (ASR) extension on all the clusters under the resource group run the following command:
+1. To install the zure Site Recovery (ASR) extension on all the clusters under the resource group run the following command:
     ```azurecli
     asrSubscription="00000000-0000-0000-0000-000000000000" # Replace with your ASR subscription ID asrResourceGroup="asr-rg" # Replace with your ASR resource group